AtharvaKulkarniIT/cmt-auto-fill-extension/README.md

 3. Enable **Developer Mode** (toggle switch at the top-right corner). 🔧

-4. Click **Load unpacked** and select the folder where you saved the extension files. 📂
+4. Click **Load unpacked** and and select the folder containing the manifest.json file. 📂

 5. The extension icon will appear on the browser toolbar. 🧩